deepaucksharma/ohi-containers/README.md

 To add a new test:

-1. Create a new test script in the appropriate category directory
+1. Create a new test script in the appropriate category directory under `testing/tests/`
-2. Use common utility functions from `lib/common.sh`
+2. Use common utility functions from `testing/lib/common.sh`
-3. Use assertion functions from `lib/assertions.sh`
+3. Use assertion functions from `testing/lib/assertions.sh`
 4. Make sure your test script returns 0 on success and non-zero on failure

 Example test structure: